 If you've worked in the industry, focus on your previous employment experience first.
 Hiring managers value real-world experience over a degree you graduated with years ago.

-List in chronological order, from most recent to least recent.
+List in reverse-chronological order, from most recent to least recent.
 And don't underestimate the importance of a good resume header.

 Believe it or not, there is a wrong and right way to write a Fashion Designer resume header.

-A header should include your name, phone number, and a hyper-linked email address (at the very least).
+A header should include your name, location, title and contact information. (at the very least).